Overall Experience - 9.7

 As appetizing as the regular slice is, I might love the square slice even more.
 In packs more crunch and there are often more choices when it comes to the squares.
 My favorite, hands down, is their vodka slice.
 It’s incredibly creamy and both the sauce and cheeses come together in a way that I’m not sure I’ve ever tasted on pizza.
 Add in a crunch that is reminiscent of a Detroit-style slice, throw on some basil, and you’re toying with pizza perfection in my book.
 Over and over again, this slice is consistently delicious.

-My next favorite square slices comes in the form of cacio e pepe.
-I’ve only seen it being served once, but it’s remarkable.
+My next favorite square slices comes in the form of cacio e pepe (sometimes referred to as a “four cheese” slice by the cashier).
+I’ve only seen it being served a couple of times, but it’s remarkable.
 It takes all of the best elements and flavors of a cacio e pepe pasta and reinterprets them in pizza form.
 While the vodka slice is sauce heavy, this one is cheese heavy.
 And the crust, which is consistent from pie to pie, is a great canvas for this masterpiece.

 What would likely be my favorite slice at any other pizza spot, is a little disappointing in the context of the other slices at Mama’s Too.
 The square onion and mushroom slice doesn’t pack as much punch as some of the others, with the chewy mushrooms overshadowing the onions.
 But complaining about this slice is like brushing off Klay Thompson as ONLY the third best player on the Warriors (I know this analogy might not age well, but I’m using it anyway).